-Types of abuse and particular procedures followed
+Types of abuse, exploitation and particular procedures followed

-Abuse and neglect are forms of maltreatment of a child.
+Abuse, neglect and exploitation are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused within a family, institution or community setting by those known to them or more rarely, a stranger.
 This could be an adult or adults, another child or children.